vickmuir/Backup/install-evault-backup-client-windows.md

 {:important: .important}
 {:new_window: target="_blank"}

-# Installing the EVault Backup Client in Windows
+# Installing the EVault backup Client in Windows

 Installing the EVault backup client in Windows is completed through a series of interactions on the server that is designated for the EVault backup service.